cyclopcam/cyclops/proxy/readme.md

     the way through to the remote device.
 The best thing I can think of so far is this:
     -   Run an HTTP proxy server on the mobile device
-    -   Let that proxy do all of it's comms over a userspace wireguard channel
+    -   Let that proxy do all of its comms over a userspace wireguard channel